 Once things are a little bit more flexible in that area, it will then become much easier for you to strengthen the other muscle groups e.g. core strengthening in pilates it will be much easier for you to engage the correct muscle groups.
 You can also strengthen your glutes and hamstrings with exercises like glute bridges, but you will have to start off with the basics, learning to really tuck under with the pelvis and holding that position throughout the entire exercise before you can then progress to more advanced strength work.

-If you have any queries you can email us on email@example.com or if you would like to book an appointment with either myself or Clare (our new osteo and soon to be qualified pilates instructor) you can click here to book online.
+If you have any queries you can email us on email@example.com or if you would like to book an appointment with one of our team, click here.